Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 This will make it easier to compare this data to data collected in the past or the future.
 It also makes it easy to place people into demographic buckets.
 Additionally, you'll be able to build more accurate scatter plots of the data.
 When I can, I try to collect numerical data.
 While age can be a sensitive subject, I haven't seen a problem with simply asking for a birth year.

 Asking about educational achievement is also common.
 Why do we care?
 Education is often a proxy for wealth.
-SOmeone may not be comfortable telling you their income, but education isn't as taboo.
+Someone may not be comfortable telling you their income, but education isn't as taboo.

 > 1. What is the highest level of education that you have completed?
 > - High school